Rob--W/android-ext-qa/README.md

 ## Overview

 Each section describes a relevant part of the test process.
-All steps are designed to .
+All steps are designed to be as independent of external factors as possible.
+In particular, internet connectivity is not required.
-Each section describes a specific task that is relevant to This file provides instructions for specific acti

 ## Clean profile directory